hnykda/tutos/RPi.md

 If you don't want to buy "first level domains" (the one which are just something.com) and second level is enough (like something.somethingelse.com), then you can take a look [here] (http://www.getfreedomain.name/).

-### Troubleshooting
-* RPi don't boot - unplug everything from USB ports (there may be not enough of power to boot up and supply USB)

 ### System analyzing and cleaning
 Use your friend `systemd-analyze`.
 It will show you which units are loading long time.
 Also `systemctl status` is great for finding failed units.